Ivanhoe railway station, Melbourne

-Ivanhoe railway station is located on the Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Ivanhoe, and opened on 8 May 1888.
+Ivanhoe railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Ivanhoe, in Melbourne, Victoria, Australia.
+Ivanhoe station is a ground level premium station, featuring two side platforms.
+It opened on 8 May 1888.

 History

-Ivanhoe station opened on 8 May 1888, when a railway line between Collingwood and Heidelberg was provided.
+Ivanhoe station opened when the railway line between Collingwood and Heidelberg opened.
 Like the suburb itself, the station was named after the novel Ivanhoe, written in 1820 by author Sir Walter Scott.

 In 1949, the line between Ivanhoe and Heidelberg was duplicated.
-In 1951, duplication was provided to Alphington.
+In 1951, track duplication from Ivanhoe to Alphington was completed.

-In 1960, boom barriers replaced interlocked gates at the Marshall Street level crossing, located nearby in the down direction of the station.
-The signal box for the level crossing was also abolished during that time.
+In 1960, boom barriers replaced interlocked gates at the Marshall Street level crossing, located nearby in the down direction from the station.
+The signal box controlling the level crossing gates was also abolished at that time.
 In 1979, the station received a minor upgrade.

-On 21 June 1996, Ivanhoe was upgraded to a Premium Station.
+On 21 June 1996, Ivanhoe was upgraded to a premium station.

 Facilities, platforms and services

 Ivanhoe has two side platforms.
-Platform 1 has a large red brick building, housing an enclosed waiting area, ticket facilities and toilets, while Platform 2 has a smaller red brick building.
-A footbridge is provided immediately west of the station buildings.
+There is a large red brick building on Platform 1, which includes an enclosed waiting area, ticket facilities and toilets, while Platform 2 has a smaller red brick building.
+There is a footbridge immediately west of the station buildings.

 The station is served by Hurstbridge line trains.